-What if there is something here that uses ACL for pre/at association behavior, a post-association solution might not solve it.
+What if there is something here that uses ACL for pre/at association behavior, a post-association and security context solution might not solve it.
 Also, if this is for security/ACL, is a device-provided identifier trusted sufficiently, or do we need to add authentication to that identifier? >

 Virtual BSSID (follow the user)